 The Department of the Interior is reversing direction and attempting to dismantle recently finalized hunting regulations on lands managed by the National Park Service.

 Sport hunting rules for national preserves in Alaska are set by the state-run Board of Game.
 Over the past 20 years, the Board has increased aggressive hunting methods that target bears and wolves, including cubs and pups.
 These actions are driven by a “predator control” strategy of reducing bear and wolf populations to allow moose and caribou populations to increase — so that sport hunters can kill them.

 Why is this important?

 Between 2001 and 2014, NPCA documented over 60 instances where the Alaska Board of Game ignored Park Service requests to keep “predator control” out of our national preserves.
-In October 2015, the Park Service adopted a bold set of regulation changes that end the types of state sport hunting practices that conflict with Park Service policies.

 - No use of bait (donuts, grease-soaked bread, etc.) to hunt bears.